-All students who are not in the Before and After School Programs are expected to remain outdoors until the first bell rings, except in the case of rain or below zero degree wind chill factor.
+All students grades P3 - 5 who are not in the Before and After School Programs or with an older sibling are expected to remain outdoors until the first bell rings, except in the case of rain or below zero degree wind chill factor.
+Students in grades 6-8 may sit quietly in the Commons until the bell rings.
 Therefore, it is important that children arrive as close to the first bell as possible.
 Our supervisory day begins at 7:35 before school, and ends at 3:20 after school.

-Students are not to arrive at school before the supervisory day begins.
-All students must leave campus or be picked up before the supervisory day ends.
+P3-5 students must leave campus or be picked up before the supervisory day ends.
 After that time, students will be sent to the After School Child Care Program.
+Students grades 6-8 may sit quietly in the Commons waiting for extra-curricular activities.